endless4s/endless/documentation/src/main/paradox/example.md

 @@snip [BookingCommandProtocolSuite](/example/src/test/scala/endless/example/protocol/BookingCommandProtocolSuite.scala) { #example }

-Component and integration tests using akka testkit are also advisable and work as usual, see @github[ExampleAppSuite](/example/src/test/scala/endless/example/ExampleAppSuite.scala).
+Component and integration tests using Akka or Pekko testkit are also advisable and work as usual, see @github[PekkoExampleAppSuite](/example/src/test/scala/endless/example/PekkoExampleAppSuite.scala).